Magazine

 2. The borrower should present you with a realistic and concrete plan for improvements, which gives you confidence in their ability to understand the scope of work needed to make the sale successful.

-3. Always check your borrower's history with private money loans, liens, foreclosures, and bankruptcies.
+3. Always verify your borrower's history, including private money loans, liens, foreclosures, and bankruptcies.
 You need to know what you are walking into upfront.

-4. A borrower's references from other partners and lenders may give you insight to help you decide.
-Other considerations might include the property tenants or owners.
+4. A borrower's references from other partners and lenders may provide you with insight to help you make a decision.
+Other considerations might include the property's tenants or owners.

-5. Building a face-to-face relationship with your borrower is very important to help you find someone you can trust.
+5. Building a face-to-face relationship with your borrower is crucial in helping you find someone you can trust.
 Your gut feeling will always guide you to the right decision.

-The best way to grow and thrive is to build relationships with borrowers, where you can step in when there are problems.
+The best way to grow and thrive is to build relationships with borrowers, allowing you to step in when problems arise.
 This will also help you grow repeat borrowers you can rely on for your business.

 Add Content to Magazine